IvanChernyshov/filter_los_csd/README.md

 ## Intro

-This manual consists of two parts:

-* *Installation* containing script requirements and example of conda installation;
-* *Syntax* of the script.

-The example of input and output files for the script is provided in *example* directory.
+This manual consists of two parts, describing installation details and syntax of the script.
+The example of input and output files for the script is provided in [*example*](https://github.com/EPiCs-group/filter_los_csd/tree/master/example) directory.

 ## Installation